 Figure 6.
 Male reproductive system

 Prostate cancer spreads to the lymph nodes first after leaving the prostate.
 Thus, removing the pelvic lymph nodes at the time of surgery can help with staging the disease.
-However, no studies have suggested it provides any oncologic benefits.
 Men with adverse pathological features at surgery (seminal vesicle involvement, extraprostatic extension, or positive surgical margins) may benefit from radiotherapy.
+This can be given as adjuvant radiotherapy (RT) after primary treatment (e.g., surgery) to reduce the risk of cancer recurrence, or as salvage radiotherapy (XRT) if the cancer recurs, to control its spread.
+Both options aim to improve long-term cancer control.

 Radiotherapy

-Radiotherapy can be delivered either in the form of external beam radiotherapy (EBRT) or radioactive seed implants (brachytherapy).
-EBRT is delivered during short sessions several times a week (Figure 7).
-The number of sessions or fractions of radiation dosing is highest for the most conventional, low dose form of EBRT during which 1.8 to 2 Gy are delivered depending on the risk group over the course of about 37 to 45 sessions.
-Over more recent years, the use of fewer fractions, hypofractionation, but higher dosing of radiation, 2.5 to 3 Gy, has gained favor with most data suggesting similar outcomes.
+Radiotherapy can be delivered as external beam radiotherapy (EBRT) or radioactive seed implants (brachytherapy).
+EBRT traditionally involves daily sessions of low-dose fractions (1.8 to 2 Gy) over the course of about 37 to 45 sessions, depending on the patient’s risk group (Figure 7).
+In recent years, hypofractionation EBRT—using fewer fractions at higher dosing of radiation (2.5 to 3 Gy)-- has become more popular due to data suggesting similar outcomes.
 Brachytherapy consists of implanting radioactive seeds within the prostate transperineally under general anesthesia (Figure 8).
 Brachytherapy or EBRT monotherapy are usually for men with favorable risk localized prostate cancer.
 For men with higher risk disease, EBRT is combined with androgen deprivation (ADT) and sometimes with brachytherapy.
-The duration of ADT is based on the aggressive of the cancer and can range from 6 months to as long as 2 years.
-For radiation therapy options, the combination of EBRT, brachytherapy and ADT has the best oncologic results for men with very high-risk prostate cancer.
+The duration of ADT is individualized, ranging from 6 months to 2 years, based on cancer aggressiveness, with recent guidelines emphasizing the potential benefits of combining EBRT, brachytherapy, and ADT for optimal oncologic outcomes in men with very high-risk prostate cancer.
 Side effects of radiation therapy include radiation related cystitis, proctitis, irritative voiding symptoms, as well as erectile dysfunction.

 Figure 7.
 Patient Receiving External Radiation